ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 be considered links (correspond to the same entity).
 May use information about already-found links as a starting point.

+Looping from one of these linking passes to the next is the second form of *cascading*.
+In this kind of cascading, pairwise matches are not resolved to respect transitivity or other clustering structure restrictions before moving to the next iteration.
+See the top level of the pipeline schema for the other kind of cascading.

 **Examples:**

 - A single PVS pass *within* a module, such as the first pass